GoogleCloudPlatform/dataflux-pytorch/README.md

 Furthermore, the Accelerated Dataloader for PyTorch provides a checkpointing interface to conveniently save and load checkpoints directly to and from a Google Cloud Storage (GCS) bucket.

+All of these features can be used out of the box for performant executions with single-node and multinode ML workflows.
+Demo code for multinode implementation using FSDP can be found in our [multinode README](https://github.com/GoogleCloudPlatform/dataflux-pytorch/tree/main/demo/lightning/checkpoint/multinode).

 ## Getting started

 ### Prerequisites